evalfor/moodle-block_evalcomix/README.txt

 1) Copy the EvalCOMIX folder into the moodle blocks directory
 2) Access the Notifications page as administrator and install the EvalCOMIX block.
 3) Configure the URL of the EvalCOMIX web service.
+Access:
+Site Administration > Plugins > Blocks > EvalCOMIX
+and edit "EvalCOMIX server URL" field, ie: http://localhost/evalcomix

 USE: